basedbid-public/basedbid-public/README.md

 ## What is private

-The complete production basedbid implementation is private and is not included in this repository.
+The complete production basedbid implementation is live but private, and is not included in this repository.

 This repository does not include: